dyne/dowse/README.md

 vagrant up
 ```

 Plus the usual vagrant commands.
-This build of Dowse is based on Devuan.
+The devops in Dowse is based on
+http://Devuan.org and will run two virtual machines connected to each
+other, one "leader" running Dowse and serving DHCP, one "client"
+connected to it and to the Internet via the leader.

 Help with development is welcome, manuals on how to write new modules
 and daemons are in the making and there is a sister project to